Stevens-Mark/Portfolio/README.md

 ## Additional
 The site can be viewed in either French or English.
 As I am an English native speaker, with only a reasonable level of French, I realise that there will be errors in my French grammar (although every French person tells me that even the French have this problem...).
 I know I could have used a framework like `I18next` to build the multi language support, but I wanted to find a solution myself without using a framework.
-And finally, there is a night mode button (bottom of the screen) to change to a night settting if preferred.
+And finally, the cards can be sorted by date and there is a night mode button (bottom of the screen) to change to a night settting if preferred.

 ## Skills
 - [x] Developing a web application to showcase my development work